relicwang/relicwang.github.io/contents/home.md

 <!-- [![senli1073](https://img.shields.io/badge/senli1073-github-blue?logo=github)](https://github.com/senli1073) -->

-I am currently a PhD student in the <a href="https://www.nottingham.edu.cn/en/science-engineering/departments-schools/cs/home.aspx">Department of Computer Science</a> at the University of the Nottingham Ningbo China (UNNC).
+I am currently a PhD student in the <a href="https://www.nottingham.edu.cn/en/science-engineering/departments-schools/cs/home.aspx">Department of Computer Science</a> at the <a href="https://www.nottingham.edu.cn/en/index.aspx">University of the Nottingham Ningbo China</a> (UNNC).

 I received my master’s degree in Computer Science from Northwestern University (US) and bachelor’s degree in Computer Science with minor in Mathematical Science at Wenzhou-Kean University (WKU).
 Prior to starting my PhD journal, I joined Wenzhou-Kean University (WKU) from 2019 to 2022 as a lecturer and then as an adjunct professor till 2023.
 I have been affiliated with Center on Innovation and Assistive Technology for Autism & Neurodevelopmental Disorders directed by Dr. Tiffany Y. Tang since 2015.